akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The sun was pale over the high stone walls of the Queen’s garden.
 Queen Matilda sat upon a stone bench, a silver cup of hippocras in her hand.
 A few paces away, her ladies-in-waiting whispered and embroidered, their voices a soft hum that masked—but did not hide—the conversation at the center.

-Matilda Fitzroy leaned toward her brother Godfrey.
-“Our mother is unwell, Godfrey.
-She asks for you.
+Matilda Fitzroy turned toward Godfrey.
+“Our mother is unwell with a chill.
+She asks for you, brother.
 It would do her heart more good than any tonic to see you in Devon.”

+Godfrey glanced at Beatrice, who was standing quietly by some rosebushes.

+This did not escape the Queen's attention.

-The Queen watched Beatrice, who was standing quietly by a rosebushes.
-“Go, Godfrey,” the Queen commanded, though her eyes remained on the girl.
-“I will keep Beatrice here under my own shadow.
-There is work for her—visiting the sick at the infirmary and distributing alms to the poor of Westminster.
-The court must see the King’s future daughter-in-law as a woman of mercy, not just a girl from the shires.”
+“Do not fear to visit your mother, Godfrey,” she said.
+“And I shall keep Beatrice here under my own shadow.
+For the court should see the King’s future daughter-in-law first as a woman of mercy.”

 Beatrice felt a chill that had nothing to do with the wind.
-“How long will the road hold you?” she asked, her voice barely a whisper.
+“How long will the road hold you both?” she asked, her voice barely a whisper. *I will actually miss him.
+Both of them.*

 “A fortnight.
 Perhaps less,” Godfrey replied.
-He reached out as if to touch her hand, then remembered the eyes of the court and pulled back.
-“I will return with the speed of a courier.”
+He reached out as if to touch her hand, then pulled back, remembering court ettiquite. *I will miss her odd and her looks of hopeful trust.*

 Young Matilda smiled, a sharp, knowing look.
 “He will write to you, sister.
 I shall see to the ink and parchment myself.”